ArunaSindhuja-Peri/online-multiplayer-chess/README.md

 9) https://github.com/expressjs/body-parser#express-route-specific
 10) https://docs.mongodb.com/manual/tutorial/configure-ssl/

-I would like to specially thank (Aruna Sindhuja Peri)[https://www.linkedin.com/in/aruna-sindhuja-peri-892a9711a/] for her contribution to this project.
+I would like to thank (Ruchita Garde)[https://www.linkedin.com/in/ruchita-garde/] for her contribution to this project.